bentlema/puppet-tutorial-pe/tutorial/vbox/10-Move-Puppet-Code-to-GitLab.md

 5 directories, 0 files
 ```

-What versions of those modules are we running?
+What versions of those modules are we running in the development environment?

 ```
 [root@puppet production]# puppet module list --environment=development
-/etc/puppetlabs/puppet/environments/development/modules
+/etc/puppetlabs/code/environments/development/modules
 ├── puppetlabs-motd (v1.4.0)
-├── puppetlabs-ntp (v4.2.0)
+├── puppetlabs-ntp (v6.0.0)
 ├── puppetlabs-registry (v1.1.3)
-├── puppetlabs-stdlib (v4.9.1)
+├── puppetlabs-stdlib (v4.13.1)
 └── saz-timezone (v3.3.0)
-/etc/puppetlabs/puppet/modules
+/etc/puppetlabs/code/modules
-└── puppetlabs-stdlib (v4.10.0)
+└── puppetlabs-stdlib (v4.12.0)
 ```

 There's 5 modules in there.
-Before we tell R10K to pull code in to `/etc/puppetlabs/puppet/environments` we need to make sure the modules are pulled down, otherwise our puppet runs will break.
+Before we tell R10K to pull code in to `/etc/puppetlabs/code/environments` we need to make sure the modules are pulled down, otherwise our puppet runs will break.

 There's another feature of R10K that allows us to specify other Git repositories to pull modules from.
 To control this, we create a config file called a **Puppetfile**.